tigranb2/local-geth/README.md

 ```
 ./saveTx.sh range node
 ```
-range is an optional value that denotes how many blocks before the current block to start checking transactions from.
+range is an optional positve integer that denotes how many blocks before the current block to start checking transactions from.
 Default value is 500.
-node is an optional value that denotes which node to connect to.
+node is an optional parameter that denotes which node to connect to.
 Default value connects to node1. node should be in the following format:
 ```
 http://rpcaddr:rpcport